James H. Nash Poetry Contest

 - Enclose a cover sheet that includes: name, address, phone number, email address and the titles of the poems submitted

 - Name and address on cover sheet only, no identifying information on poems

-- Contest results will be announced in April (NOTE: to be notified by mail, include self-addressed stamped envelope with mailed entry)
+- Contest results will be announced in late April (NOTE: to be notified by mail, include self-addressed stamped envelope with mailed entry)